Working with geometry using numpy.

 I will document and build on these tools set with examples.

 Generally, I am only working with featureclasses stored in a file geodatabase.
+None of this web-based stuff.

 There are tools to derive geometries from geojson format or other formats capable of generating array-like structures.